“Mom, mom!” I’d just left my son’s room when I heard him call me back.

 Let me explain…

-During my toughest times (divorce, aging parents, unsatisfying jobs & relationships) I always had people to love & support me (thank god).
-But I was often missing passion or purpose.
+During my toughest times (divorce, aging parents, unsatisfying jobs and relationships) I always had people I loved and who supported me.

 But over the years, I’ve made a conscious choice to seek out all three.